GioByte10/American-Sign-Language-Glove/README.md

 `y` axis to `add` a space<br>
 `z` axis to `delete` a character.
 Three deletions in a row delete the entire sentence<br>

-We can select appropiate values by inspection:
+We can select appropriate values by inspection:
 ```python
 ADD_THRESHOLD_DPS = 220
 DELETE_THRESHOLD_DPS = 300